shanect7/video-game-tittle-screen-design/README.md

   src: url('https://fonts.cdnfonts.com/s/25041/1_MinecraftRegular1.woff') format('woff');
 }
 ```

+The previous code is called the CSS @font-face rule.
+If you'd like to learn more, consider [this link](https://www.w3schools.com/cssref/atrule_font-face.php)

 Next, target your ```p``` element using it's ID "splash" and change it's ```font-family``` to ```'minecraftregular'```.
 This should give our text the minecraft font:

 ![](demo/minecraftText.png)